Associate Professor of Law

 J.D., Florida State University

-Elizabeth Chamblee Burch joined the Georgia Law faculty in 2011 as an associate professor teaching Complex Litigation, Mass Torts and Civil Procedure.
+Elizabeth Chamblee Burch joined the Georgia Law faculty in 2011.

 Burch's research addresses issues in class actions and mass torts.
-Her scholarship has been published in respected journals such as the Vanderbilt Law Review, the Boston University Law Review, the George Washington Law Review, the Alabama Law Review and the Wake Forest Law Review.
-She is a co-author of the forthcoming second edition of The Law of Class Actions and Other Aggregate Litigation (with Richard A. Nagareda, Robert G. Bone, Charles Silver and Patrick Woolley) and is a frequent commentator in various news media, such as The New York Times, The Wall Street Journal, The Miami Herald, BNA and local papers.
+Her scholarship has been published in respected journals such as the New York University Law Review, the Vanderbilt Law Review, the Washington University Law Review, the Boston University Law Review and the George Washington Law Review, among others.
+She is the co-author of The Law of Class Actions and Other Aggregate Litigation (with the late Richard A. Nagareda, Robert G. Bone, Charles Silver and Patrick Woolley).
+She was elected as a member of the American Law Institute in 2013 and is a frequent commentator in various national news media such as National Public Radio’s Marketplace, The New York Times, The Wall Street Journal, USA Today and The Los Angeles Times.

-Before joining Georgia Law's faculty, she taught at Florida State University College of Law, where she received the University Teaching Award and was voted "Professor of the Year" by second- and third-year students.
-She began her academic career at the Cumberland School of Law, part of Samford University, where she received the Harvey S. Jackson Excellence in Teaching Award and the Lightfoot, Franklin & White Faculty Scholarship Award.
+Before joining Georgia Law's faculty, she was an assistant professor at the Florida State University College of Law, where she received the university-wide Graduate Teaching Award and was voted “Professor of the Year” by second- and third-year students.
+She began her academic career in 2006 at Cumberland School of Law, part of Samford University, where she received the Harvey S. Jackson Excellence in Teaching Award and the Lightfoot, Franklin & White Faculty Scholarship Award.
+In addition, in 2013, she received the John C. O’Byrne Memorial Award for Significant Contributions to Furthering Faculty-Student Relations at Georgia Law.

-Before entering the legal teaching academy, Burch worked as an associate at Holland & Knight in Atlanta, Ga., where she practiced in the area of complex litigation, including securities-law class actions.
-She currently serves as the mass torts subcommittee chair for the American Bar Association's Class Action and Derivative Suits Committee and is co-editor of the Mass Tort Litigation Blog.
+Before entering the legal academy, Burch worked as an associate at Holland & Knight in Atlanta, Ga., where she practiced in the area of complex litigation, including securities class actions.
+She currently serves as the mass torts subcommittee chair for the American Bar Association's Class Action and Derivative Suits Committee, on the executive board for the Association of American Law Schools’ Scholarship Committee and as a co-editor of the Mass Tort Litigation Blog.

 She earned her bachelor's degree cum laude from Vanderbilt University and her Juris Doctor cum laude from Florida State University, where she served as the writing and research editor for the Florida State University Law Review.